Hinako Takanaga

 Hinako Takanaga (高永 ひなこ, Takanaga Hinako) is a Japanese yaoi manga artist from Nagoya.
 She has also provided illustrations for several yaoi light novels by other authors, including The Guilty by Katsura Izumi.
 Most of her works have been translated into English and German (chiefly by Tokyopop imprints).
-Her influences include Suzue Miuchi, Yun Koga and Range Murata.
+Her influences include Suzue Miuchi, Yun Kōga and Range Murata.

 Biography

 Hinako Takanaga was born on September 16 in Nagoya, Aichi, Japan.
 Her first manga story, (合格祈願, Goukaku kigan), was published by Hanamaru Comics in 1995.
 As the story continued it was later retitled Challengers, and it spawned a spinoff series titled The Tyrant Falls in Love.
 She currently lives in Osaka.

 She was a guest at Yaoi-Con in 2007 and 2010, invited by Digital Manga Publishing, the US publishers of her popular series Little Butterfly and The Tyrant Falls in Love.